 When news broke that Scooter — who manages the likes of Justin Bieber, Demi Lovato and Ariana Grande — acquired Big Machine Records and, along with it, Taylor’s entire back catalog of music, she took to Tumblr and accused the music manager of “incessant, manipulative bullying.”
 The “Look What You Made Me Do” songstress claimed that she was completely blindsided by the news and explained that she was “sad and grossed out” by the idea of Scooter owning her music due to their messy past.
-After the singer’s initial message, there was a ton of back-and-forth between her and Scooter, and other celebrities also got involved, taking sides between the two.
+After the singer’s initial message — and some back-and-forth between her and Scooter — some celebrities also got involved, taking sides between the two.

 Wondering where the drama started and where it stands now?
 Scroll through our gallery for a complete timeline!

 Love J-14?
 Be sure to subscribe to our YouTube channel for fun, exclusive videos with your favorite stars.